Charlie-XIAO/Charlie-XIAO.github.io/_posts/2024-08-15-scikit-learn-website-rework.md

 ---
 layout: distill
-title: Scikit-learn website rework
+title: Scikit-learn Website Rework
-description: A brief walk-through of some significant changes in the new theme
+description: A brief walk-through of some significant changes in the new theme.
 tags: scikit-learn
 categories: open-source
 date: 2024-08-15